 Prohibition and Progressives were closely connected.
 In fact, the Progressive Movement strongly promoted prohibition.

 The progressive solution was to “protect people from themselves.”
 To do so they would use state power.
 As a result, people wouldn’t be able to choose for themselves whether or not to drink.
 If they didn’t like that, too bad.
 It was for the greater good.

-Progressives also believed that the producers and sellers of wine, beer, and spirits were victimizing the public.
+Progressives also believed that the producers and sellers of wine, beer, and spirits (liquor) were victimizing the public.
 Prohibition was also their answer to this belief.

 Two Movements Converged

 Two strong movements converged to help the Progressive cause.
 One was a powerful women’s movement.
 Leading it was the Woman’s Christian Temperance Union (WCTU).
 The other was a growing anti-alcohol sentiment of major Protestant churches.
 They came to believe that alcohol was evil and that drinking it was a sin.

-However, this created a serious problem.
-That’s because the Bible reports that Jesus both made and drank alcohol.
+But this created a serious problem.
+That’s because the Bible says that Jesus both made and drank alcohol.
 That was a big problem.
 So to deal with it, they created the two-wine theory.

 Prohibition was part of a cultural war between two groups.
 On one side were Protestant rural and small town residents who rarely drank.
 They felt threatened by another group.
-That was the massive number of new immigrants from Southern Europe and Eastern Europe.
-These new residents tended to drink alcohol and to settle in large cities.
+That was the massive number of new immigrants from Southern and Eastern Europe.
+These new residents tended to drink alcohol.
+And they tended to settle in large cities.

 The Progressives’ prohibition movement resulted in strange alliances.
 For example, the WCTU often worked closely with the Ku Klux Klan (KKK).
 In fact, the Klan was revived in 1915 to defend state-wide prohibition in Georgia.
 The Klan also supported the right of women to vote.
 That was because women tended to favor prohibition.

 WW I Helped the Cause

 Progressives successfully pushed for nation-wide prohibition during WW I. They argued that grain used for alcoholic beverages.
 But it was needed for the war effort.
-In addition, they also stressed that most brewers were German or of German descent.
+They also stressed that most brewers were German or of German descent.
 The US was at war with Germany.
 So they portrayed brewers as un-American.